cms-ttH/ttH-TauRoast/README.md

 ## Installation

-First, create a CMSSW release and source the software environment:
+First, create a CMSSW release and source the software environment (to run the final analysis, `CMSSW_8_0_11` or higher is required):

     cmsrel CMSSW_7_6_3_patch2
     cd CMSSW_7_6_3_patch2/src